RVYL Investors Have Opportunity to Lead Ryvyl Inc. f/k/a Greenbox POS Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-15, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ryvyl Inc. f/k/a/ Greenbox POS ("Ryvyl" or the "Company") (NASDAQ: RVYL).
+16, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ryvyl Inc. f/k/a/ Greenbox POS ("Ryvyl" or the "Company") (NASDAQ: RVYL).

 Class Period: January 29, 2021 – January 20, 2023